-Josie Valentine (on left) and Louisville senior Haley Holback, 21, react to meeting their Panhellenic Big, Chi Omega president, Lauren Stull, at the Delta Zeta Panhellenic Big/Little Reveal on October 6.
+Josie Valentine (center) and Louisville senior Haley Holback (far right), 21, react to meeting their Panhellenic Big, Chi Omega president, Lauren Stull, at the Delta Zeta Panhellenic Big/Little Reveal on October 6.
 “I am so glad I get to be a part of the creation and colonization of Delta Zeta,” Holback said.
-“Even though I am graduating, I would like to be involved in the sisterhood post graduation.”
+“Even though I am graduating, I would like to be involved in the sisterhood post-graduation.”

 Machon Dickson, 32, watches cartoons with her two biological sons Nathanial and Jossiah before bed.
 "I am happiest with a full house," she said.
 Dickson has two foster children under her care as well, a two-week-old boy and a two-year-old girl.

 WKU junior Hassan Adan, 22, of Louisville, KY has been playing soccer since he was in middle school.
 Originally from Kenya, Adan hopes to travel by playing professionally one day.
 "My coach was a professional coach in Liverpool," Adan said.
 "He thinks I have potential.
 I hope he's right."

 "Every day is different," Stephanie Turner, one of four co-owners and the general manager of Patent Pending said.
 "That's what I like about it."
 Turner has lived in Bowling Green and dabbled in the restaurant business before but this is by far her biggest endeavor.
 "Anything we could do ourselves, we did," she said.